-On December 18, 2017, the ELD mandate became effective, which means that non-exempt drivers required FMCSA-compliant electronic logging devices.
+On December 18, 2017, the ELD mandate became effective, which means that non-exempt drivers required FMCSA-registered electronic logging devices.

 However, according to a recent “Bloomberg/Truckstop Quarterly Truckload Survey,” approximately 868,000 drivers didn’t have a compliant ELD solution at the end of December 2017.

 Some drivers didn’t adopt an ELD solution because of the “soft enforcement” period.